 Note that rustic compiles to a single binary with no or only standard dynamic library dependencies.
 You can either use a pre-compiled version (see the rustic github page) or compile it yourself by doing:

 How many lines of code are rustic and restic?
-And how long did it take you guys to write this code?
+And how long did they take you guys to write that code?

-Restic is very popular and has many developers on GitHub.
+Restic is very popular and has many developers on GitHub, around 300.
 I don’t know to what extent they are involved, but the numbers are large.
-For rustic I imagine this is far fewer, and you have to write the code?
+For rustic I imagine this is far fewer, seems to be 7 people, so you have to mostly write the code?